-Enemies are the main threat in Mighty Bomb Jack and Jack is given very little ways of dispatching them.
-Any contact with an enemy will result in a loss of life.
+Enemies are the main threat in Mighty Bomb Jack and Jack is given very few ways of dispatching them.
+Any contact with an enemy will result in a loss of a life.
 Jack can eliminate an enemy by collecting a power ball which turns enemies into gold coins that can be collected thus eliminating the enemy.
 Jack can also turn enemies into gold coins by achieving third tier Mighty Power.
 Finally the easiest way to eliminate an enemy is by moving until they are off screen, once they are gone from screen they will disappear.

-Mummy – Mummies move left and right and can fall off the edge of a platform.
+- Mummy – Mummies move left and right and can fall off the edge of a platform.
 They are the only enemies that spawn into the world, after a few seconds on screen they transform into one of the other enemy types.

-Spider – Spiders are slow moving and track Jack directly, they move in diagonal lines.
+- Spider – Spiders are slow moving and track Jack directly, they move in diagonal lines.

-Bat – Bats are slow moving and do not track Jack, they move in diagonal lines and can only change direction once they hit a wall, ceiling or floor.
+- Bat – Bats are slow moving and do not track Jack, they move in diagonal lines and can only change direction once they hit a wall, ceiling or floor.

 Items & Pickups

-Treasure Bag – Treasure Bags are found in treasure Chests, the value of the Treasure Bag is indicated on the bag itself.
-(100, 300, or 1,000 pts)
+- Treasure Bag – Treasure Bags are found in treasure Chests, the value of the Treasure Bag is indicated on the bag itself.
+(100, 300, or 1,000 pts.)

-Power Ball – Power Balls are a white ball with a red stripe and labeled with a “P”.
-There are a couple ways to get a Power Ball to appear.
+- Power Ball – Power Balls are a white ball with a red stripe and labeled with a “P”.
+There are a number of ways to get a Power Ball to appear.
 Power Balls appear in Royal Palace rooms automatically.
 They also appear if Jack collects enough bomb points, once achieved a chime will ring and the next Treasure Chest Jack opens will contain a Power Ball.
 Power Balls change all enemies on screen into gold coins.

-Mighty Drink – Mighty Drink is a red bottle with a white “M” in the center.
+- Mighty Drink – Mighty Drink is a red bottle with a white “M” in the center.
 Mighty Drink can be found in Treasure Chests and gives an additional 10 counts on the timer.
-(1,000 pts)
+(1,000 pts.)

-Sphinx – Sphinges open secret passages throughout the pyramid, typically Sphinges will be hidden in secret blocks.
-(10,000 pts)
+- Sphinx – Sphinges open secret passages throughout the pyramid, typically Sphinges will be hidden in secret blocks.
+(10,000 pts.)

-Slave – Slaves are green in color and are pharaoh like in appearance, they can be saved from the main rooms of the game for bonus points.
-(2,000 pts)
+- Slave – Slaves are green in color and are pharaoh-like in appearance, they can be saved from the main rooms of the game for bonus points.
+(2,000 pts.)

-Gold Coin – Gold Coins are found in Treasure Chests and created from enemies.
-(500 pts)
+- Gold Coin – Gold Coins are found in Treasure Chests and created from enemies.
+(500 pts.)

-Mighty Coin – Mighty Coins are found in Treasure Chests and look like Jack’s face on a gold coin.
+- Mighty Coin – Mighty Coins are found in Treasure Chests and look like Jack’s face on a gold coin.
 Mighty Coins give Jack super powers, however don’t collect to many at one time or Jack will be sent to the torture room.
-(1,000 pts)
+(1,000 pts.)

-Secret Coin – Secret Coins are white coins with a red “S” in the center.
+- Secret Coin – Secret Coins are white coins with a red “S” in the center.
 Jack needs to collect 5 of these as well as the two Crystal Balls hidden in the pyramid to get the best ending.
 Secret Coins can only be picked up while in the final form of “Mighty Power”, the green tier.
-(50,000 pts)
+(50,000 pts.)

-Bonus Coin – Bonus Coins are white coins with a red “B” in the center.
+- Bonus Coin – Bonus Coins are white coins with a red “B” in the center.
 Bonus Coins only appear in the Royal Palace rooms and move about the room on the ground.
-They add a multiplier to the points collected in the Royal Palace room, it can be increased to a level 5 multiplier.
+They add a multiplier to the points collected in the Royal Palace room, which can be increased to a level 5 multiplier.